gimlet-io/gimlet-documentation/src/pages/docs/installation.md

 Navigate to the "Environments" tab.

 Notice that Gimlet created a dummy environment for you.
-Normally you would call your environments staging or production.
-My dummy environment is called *Bold Grass* 🙃.
+Normally you would call your environments staging or production, but this is a dummy environment, mine is called *Bold Grass* 🙃.

 Follow the steps on screen to connect your cluster.